Saeed Anwar

-Anwar got a pair at his Test debut against the West Indies in 1990, and scored 169 runs in his third Test against New Zealand in February 1994.
-In 1998–99, he became the third Pakistani to carry his bat through a Test innings, and scored his highest Test score of 188 not out.
-He made four ODI centuries at Sharjah Cricket Association Stadium, including three consecutive during 1993–94.
+Anwar got a pair on Test debut against the West Indies in 1990, but showed his class early, when he scored 169 runs in his third Test against New Zealand in February 1994.
+In 1998–99, he became the third Pakistani to carry the bat through a Test innings, and scored his highest Test score of 188 not out.
+He made seven ODI centuries at Sharjah Cricket Association Stadium, including three consecutive ones during 1993–94.
 Anwar scored two successive hundreds on three occasions in his career.
-He is most notable for scoring 194 runs against India in Chennai in 1997, the highest score for that time, and now the tenth highest individual score in an ODI.
+He is most notable for scoring 194 runs against India in Chennai in 1997, the highest ODI score at the time.
 Anwar participated in three Cricket World Cups, and captained Pakistan in seven Tests and 11 ODIs.
 In August 2003, he announced his retirement from International cricket.

-Saeed Anwar was the highest runs scoring batsman for Pakistan in 2003 World Cup.
+Saeed Anwar was the highest runs scoring batsman for Pakistan in 1996, 1999 and 2003 World Cup.

 Personal life

 Saeed Anwar was born on 6 September 1968 in Karachi.
 In 1973, he shifted with his family to Canada and came back to Karachi in 1977.
 Anwar went to high school at Government Degree Science College, Malir Cantt and went to university at NED University of Engineering and Technology, Karachi.
 He graduated from NED in 1989 majoring in Computer System Engineering.
 He was planning to go to the United States for his Master's studies before becoming a professional Test cricketer.
-His father, a businessman by profession, played cricket at club level whereas his brother, Jawed Anwar, represented Lahore Under-19 cricket team.
+His father, a businessman by profession, played cricket at club level.

 Anwar married his cousin, Lubna, a doctor by profession, in March 1996.
 He faced a personal tragedy in 2001 when his daughter, Bismah, died after a prolonged illness.
-As a result, he turned religious and starting preaching Islam across Pakistan with the Tablighi Jamaat.
-He made his return to cricket after a long hiatus and was one of the most consistent Pakistani batsmen in the 2003 World Cup.
+After this, he became more religious and starting preaching Islam across Pakistan with the Tablighi Jamaat movement of Deobandism.
+He was particularly attracted to religion by the preaching of cleric Tariq Jamil.

+Anwar made his return to cricket after a long hiatus and was one of the most consistent Pakistani batsmen in the 2003 World Cup.
 However upon his return, he lost his previous touch and could not perform as he did before.
 He was criticized for the loss of form which led to his retirement from cricket soon.
 "I retired because I felt unwanted", he said.
 At the time he left cricket he was a computer engineer by profession.
 During his career, he was an elegant batsman and played particularly well on the off side, his trademark flick being a sure shot feature in almost all of his innings.
 He led the funeral prayers for his former teammate Wasim Akram's spouse, Huma Akram, in Lahore.